-The Adjusted Earnings Before Income Taxes Per Share (as defined below) target is not determined and confirmed to have been achieved until the date of certification by the Company's independent public accountants in connection with the financial statements of the Company (the "Certification Date").
-Therefore, the Options subject to this Award will be considered to have vested as of the Vesting Date, but will not be available to exercise until the Company files its audited financial statements that reflect the Adjusted Earnings Before Income Taxes Per Share target being achieved have been filed by the Company with the Securities and Exchange Commission on a Form 10-K.
+DB1/ 145023872.6 #864915v5 \ The Adjusted Earnings Before Income Taxes Per Share (as defined below) target is not determined and confirmed to have been achieved until the date of certification by the Company's independent public accountants [naturalization laws] financial statements completion [an electronic Form 10-9 within three (3) business days of your hire.]

+As a further condition of your employment, you must sign and return the Company (the "Certification Date").
+Therefore, attached Agreement, which contains certain restrictions necessary to protect the Options subject to this Award will be considered to have vested as of the Vesting Date, but will not be available to exercise until the Company files its audited financial statements that reflect the Adjusted Earnings Before Income Taxes Per Share target being achieved have been filed by the Company with the Securities and Exchange Commission on a Form 10-K. To the extent Participant's employment is terminated by the Company without Cause between the end of a fiscal year and prior to the

-To the extent Participant's employment is terminated by the Company without Cause between the end of a fiscal year and prior to the Certification Date for such year, the applicable tranche of the Option shall remain outstanding and eligible to vest in connection with such certification by the Company's independent public accountants that the applicable performance criteria was met.
-If such certification does not occur on the applicable Certification Date, the applicable tranche of the Option shall be forfeited in its entirety without consideration.
-In the event the Option (or tranche thereof) vests as set forth in this paragraph, the post-termination period for exercise of the Option (or applicable tranche thereof) set forth in Section 3(b)(i) shall commence on the Certification Date rather than the date of termination.
+Certification Date for such year, the applicable tranche of the Option shall remain outstanding and eligible to vest in connection with such certification by the Company's independent public accountants that the applicable performance criteria was met.
+If such certification does not occur on the applicable Certification Date, the applicable tranche of the Option shall be forfeited company's investments in its entirety without consideration.
+In trade secrets and confidential information, customer relationships and goodwill, and specialized training.

+Everyone who met with you at SEI was impressed with your experience and background.
+We believe that this offer represents a good career opportunity for you today, with excellent potential for your continuing personal and professional development.
+If you have any questions or need clarification, please do not hesitate to call me at [TELEPHONE NUMBER OMITTED].
+Please initial the event the Option (or tranche thereof) vests as set forth in this paragraph, the post-termination period for exercise of the Option (or applicable tranche thereof) set forth in Section 3(b)(i) shall commence on the Certification Date rather than first page and sign below to indicate your acceptance.
+This offer will expire if it is not signed and returned to SEI within 7 days from the date of termination.
 Performance Definition: "Adjusted Earnings Before Income Taxes Per Share" means, as determined by the Committee in its sole discretion, the quotient of (A) the Company's calendar year income before income taxes adjusted to not include any reduction for stock-based compensation expense associated with stock options in accordance with Accounting Standards Codification 718 equity compensation (Stock-Based Compensation), divided by (B) the Company's diluted outstanding Shares.
 Notwithstanding the foregoing, the Committee may, among other things, make such further adjustments from time to time to either of the foregoing clauses (A) or (B) as they deem necessary or appropriate to reflect (i) new accounting principles or practices or (ii) non-recurring transactions or events that significantly affect the Company's consolidated balance sheet as well as its consolidated income statement.
 Term of Award: The Award shall have the term and shall expire as set forth in Section 3 of the Award Agreement.
 Participant Acceptance: By accepting this Award, you agree to be bound by the terms and conditions of the Plan, this Award Notice, and the Award Agreement.

+letter.